Listen to Business Development Manager Sarah Barnett talk to BBC Radio Solent about the benefits of apprenticeships.

 - 81% of consumers favour using a company which takes on apprentices

-- The National Minimum Wage for apprentices is £3.50, many employers prefer to pay more however, and research shows that the average salary is approx. £170 per week
+- The National Minimum Wage for apprentices is £3.90, many employers prefer to pay more.

 - Employers who take on a 16-18 year old apprentice only pay their salary.
 The Government will fund their training

 - There are over 85,000 employers offering Apprenticeships in more than 130,000 locations; there are more than 200 different types of Apprenticeships available offering over 1,200 job roles